Infinity6542/Operation-Grace/README.md

+> This module is scheduled to be completed by the end of the year.

 >[!IMPORTANT]
 >
 > This branch is dedicated to the development of the weather module.
 You are required to have your own Tomorrow.io API key in order to use this module or to test it.